 With 6 manufactures and 150 brands, how do you choose the right one for you?

 Typically people tend to use the following searches on Google, but that can be frustrating.
 Each search result and website will show you different answers, different ratings, and so many opinions.
-How in the world are you supposed to know?
+How in the world are you supposed to find out which air conditioner or furnace is the best?

 - Most reliable HVAC brand